To backpack the Mid-Atlantic, with the idea of waking early, walking far, traveling light, and having a fulfilling backcountry experience.

 Applying for the DC UL Meet Up

 Because our trips are demanding and involve nights spent out of doors in the mountains, we have a more involved application procedure than many meet ups.
 When you apply to join, you’ll be asked a couple of questions.
 In essence, you’re filling out a written application, so do fill out the forms fully.
+Be sure to submit a photo that looks like you, so we can find you at events.

 Based on your replies, I’ll admit you to the group with a rank of “Applicant.”
 As an applicant, you’ll be eligible to do our low-mileage overnight trips and you’ll be invited to day hike with our leadership team.
 You can also attend our social events.
 The point of this phase is for us to get know each other before you embark on one of our more adventuresome trips—we feel that everyone benefits from getting to know each other beforehand.
 Once you’ve completed a trip with us, we’ll promote you to “Member.”